 ... except that they've changed

 sarcastically thanks him for guarding them all from the perils beyond the Wall.
 "I'm sure it will be thrilling to serve with such an elite force.
-And if not—well, it's only for life."
-After he's done metalsmithing, Jon goes to visit Arya, who is packing to leave Winterfell, "helped" by her pet wolf Nymeria.
-Jon tells her he has a present, and to close the door.
-Come on, Jon, we have enough incest on this show—oh wait, he's giving her the sword he was helping Mikken forge.
+And if not, well, it's only for life."
+After he's done smithing, Jon goes to visit Arya, who is packing to leave Winterfell, helped by her pet wolf Nymeria.
+Jon tells her he has a present for her, and to close the door.
+He gives her the sword he was helping Mikken forge.
 It's small and skinny, just like Arya.
 "First lesson: stick them with the pointy end."
 Arya names the sword Needle, and she and Jon say their goodbyes.
 Finally, Jon goes to visit Bran.
 Catelyn's not happy to have him there, but allows him to speak to Bran.
 Jon tells the still-comatose Bran to come and visit him at the Wall when he's well.
-After a few minutes, Catelyn throws him out.
-(Suddenly Jon's decision not to stay at Winterfell with his stepmother makes so much sense!)
+After a few minutes, Catelyn harshly throws him out.

-Ned and Jon say their goodbyes, as Ned leaves for King's Landing and Jon leaves for the wall.
+Ned and Jon say their goodbyes, as Ned leaves for King's Landing and Jon leaves for the Wall.
 Ned promises that the next time they see each other, he will tell Jon who his mother is.
-The topic comes up again at lunch, with Ned and King Robert are by the side of the road reminiscing about old times.
-Robert mentions that there's only been one woman who has made Ned Stark forget his honor; in between Robert dredging up names (mostly of women he's
+The topic comes up again at lunch, with Ned and King Robert by the side of the road reminiscing about old times.
+Robert mentions that there's only been one woman who has made Ned Stark forget his honor.
+In between Robert dredging up names (mostly of women he's

 bedded; "Thank the gods for Bessie!
 And

-Speaking of Dothraki, Khal Drogo is still bending Daenerys over horsie-style every night.
+Khal Drogo is still bending Daenerys over horsie-style every night.
 She doesn't look like she's having fun.
 But she seems to find solace in a fire-filled dream where flames crackle and dragons hiss...
-Let's hope Dany's not suffering her Father's descent into madness already!

 ?" speech, but is derailed by a fire elsewhere in the castle.
 He rushes away, leaving the window open for the howls of the direwolves to filter in.
 Whilst he's gone, a creepy-looking man appears into the room with a wickedly-curved blade and almost literally announces his intention to slit Bran's throat.
 Catelyn fights him with every weapon at her disposal, but it's Bran's direwolf who saves the day.
 (Direwolf + assassin aimed at direwolf's master = dead assassin.)
 Summer snuggles up to his bedded master once the douche is bled out; D'awwww!